edgexfoundry/device-camera-go/README.md

    $ make build
    ```

    Alternately, invoke these same commands in a terminal from the root folder of the project.
+For subsequent builds, invoke **make update**

+   NOTE: make prepare will error if the manifest and lock files already exist (named Gopkg.toml and Gopkg.lock respectively).
+In this case run **make update** instead.

 # Running device-camera-go